 Our organizational communication graduates are experiencing successful careers all over the world.
 From Wisconsin to England to Antigua, Blugolds are helping organizations make decisions, craft effective messages and build reputable brands.

-Where are organizational communication alumni now?
+Where are communication - organizational communication emphasis alumni now?

 - Client service coordinator, Banfield Pet Hospital, Minnesota